The Guide to Alabama’s State and Local Tax System

 Your rate depends on your filing status—single, head of family, or married filing jointly/separately—and your taxable income after deductions.

-According to the Alabama Department of Revenue, for single filers and those married filing separately, the rates apply as follows:
+According to the Alabama Department of Revenue, for single filers and those married filing separately.
+Alabama uses a graduated income tax with three brackets:

 One notable aspect of Alabama’s income tax is that the state allows a deduction for the full amount of federal income tax paid, which reduces Alabama's taxable income.